July 22nd, Newsflashes from the Persecuted Church

-Gunmen suspected to be members of Boko Haram stormed the Christian-dominated village of Dille in southern Borno State, Nigeria on July 14 and opened fire on residents.
+Gunmen suspected to be members of an extremist group that is located primarily in Northern Nigeria stormed the Christian-dominated village of Dille in southern Borno State, Nigeria on July 14 and opened fire on residents.
 They set three churches on fire, including the Church of Brethren in Nigeria (EYN), along with shops and homes.

 Displaced residents said the heavily-armed attackers who used IEDs, anti-aircraft guns and rocket-propelled launchers came from the Sambisa forest area where Boko Haram is thought to be keeping at least some of the more than 200 girls they abducted in April.
 Open Doors staff in northern Nigeria report that at least 27 people died.
 The attack sent people fleeing to Lassa and Chibok.